 Escape to Anthony Lakes Ski Area

-Anthony Lakes Ski Area turns 50 this year, and it has a lot to celebrate.
+Anthony Lakes Ski Area was established more than 50 years ago, and it still has a lot to celebrate.
 For one thing, there is the base elevation of 7,100 feet — the highest in Oregon, which brings an average of 300 inches of fine, dry powder.
 Tucked away in the Elkhorn Range of the Blue Mountains (just 45 miles from La Grande and 35 miles from Baker City), it’s also known for sunny skies, short lift lines and a family-friendly attitude.

 And there’s plenty of the steep and deep: More than 40 percent of the 21 runs are rated black diamond, and harbor 900 feet of vertical.
 Back-country powder hounds love the snow cat access into bowls and glades.
 And Nordic skiers glide along 30 kilometers of groomed trail (including some dog-friendly routes).

-But there’s something else about Anthony Lakes that sets it apart from most ski areas: This year, it enters its third season as a nonprofit, community-owned ski area.
+But there’s something else about Anthony Lakes that sets it apart from most ski areas: It operates as a nonprofit, community-owned ski area.
 Alice Trindle, longtime resident and nonprofit board member, says locals have a strong sense of loyalty and ownership.
 “It is our ski area.
 It’s a family tradition.
 We grew up there,” she says.

 Trindle, who has been making turns here since Anthony Lakes first opened, says the area has a physicality that has to be experienced to be understood.
 “The physical beauty of Anthony Lakes is a huge part of what makes it unique.
 It is something about the way the mountains surround you here.”

 And, she says, the locals are pretty darned friendly.
 “You feel like you are skiing with friends even if you came by yourself.”